pclavell/project_template/template_user/README.md

 #### [`resources.yml`](resources/resources.yml)

 Holds global settings related to path resolution.
-You will only need to edit this as part of the [project set up](../README.md#installation-instructions)!
+You will only need to edit this as part of the [project setup](../README.md#installation-instructions) or if you wish to [add a new user](#adding--updating-users-information).

 Instructions on filling out resources.yml setup_settings

 * `project_name`: What to name the parent directory of the project
 * `users`: The listed users will be used to name the subfolders under `<project_name>`, ie `<project_name>/<user1>`, `<project_name>/<user2>`.
 These are NOT the same as usernames!
 * For mn5 systems, all default paths will be automatically added (scratch, data, and projects)
 * For local systems, we recommend adding the paths you mount these paths to (scratch, data, and projects)
 * For all systems, project directory-relative paths (`<project_name>/{data|ref|figures|metadata}`) will be auto-generated
+* If you want to enable quick access to another path, you can add as many entries as you want with the names that end in `*_dir`.
+Just ensure that each user / system combination has it defined as well!

 #### [`config.yml`](resources/config.yml)